catalyzeio/stratum-docs/cli-database-import.md

 2015-08-11T11:45:05.132+0000    done dumping catalyze.user_roles (2 documents)
 ```

 This will output a directory structure in `dump/`from the same directory as where the mongodump command was run.
-Now all you need to do is tar the `dump/` folder and perform a similar import command.
-Just specify the mongo database to import data into!
+Using `tar` to compress that:

 ```
 $ tar -cvzf mymongodump.tar.gz dump/